easypanel-io/website/docs/05-templates/budibase/index.md

 ## Benefits

-- Save Time and Effort: Budibase saves teams hundreds of hours by providing a no-code solution for building internal tools and forms.
-You don't need any coding experience to create powerful apps.
+- Efficiency and Speed: Budibase saves teams hundreds of hours by simplifying the process of building internal tools.
+It allows you to create solutions that speed up your business operations.
-- Seamless Integration: Budibase integrates seamlessly with any workflow, allowing you to collect data securely on top of any database.
-You can connect to external databases, Rest APIs, import CSVs, or use Budibase's built-in database.
+- No Coding Experience Required: With Budibase, you don't need any coding experience to create powerful internal tools and forms.
+Its user-friendly interface allows you to design your tools with drag-and-drop components.
-- Automate Workflows: With Budibase's automation platform, you can automate tasks and workflows.
-Turn your data into action and streamline operations within your app and business.
+- Automate Workflows: Budibase allows you to automate tasks and workflows with ease.
+With just a few clicks, you can automate manual processes and streamline operations within your app and business.
-- Easy Design and Deployment: Designing internal tools is easy and fast with Budibase's drag-and-drop interface and premade blocks.
-You can deliver internal tools that look beautiful and work perfectly across mobile, tablet, and desktop.
-You can self-host Budibase using Docker, Kubernetes, or Digital Ocean, or choose Budibase Cloud for easy deployment.
+- Data Integration: Budibase allows you to connect to an external database, pull data from a Rest API, import a CSV, or start from scratch with Budibase's built-in database.
+You can turn your data into an app with just one click.

 ## Features

-- Collect Data Securely: Budibase allows you to collect data securely on top of any database.
-You can connect to external databases, Rest APIs, import CSVs, or use Budibase's built-in database.
+- Data Collection: Budibase allows you to collect data securely on top of any database.
+It provides a platform for adding visitor contacts and managing company visits.
-- Automate Workflows: Budibase's automation platform enables you to automate tasks and workflows.
-You can turn your data into action and streamline operations within your app and business.
-- No Coding Required: You don't need any coding experience to use Budibase.
-You can generate powerful internal tools and forms in just a few seconds without writing a single line of code.
-- Drag-and-Drop Interface: Designing internal tools is easy and fast with Budibase's drag-and-drop interface.
-You can use premade blocks and components to create beautiful and functional tools.
+- Notification System: Budibase comes with a built-in notification system that sends alerts for new visitors or actions taken within the app.
+- Design Flexibility: Budibase provides pre-made blocks and a drag-and-drop interface for designing internal tools.
+It allows you to deliver internal tools that look beautiful and work perfectly across mobile, tablet, and desktop.
-- Self-Host or Use Budibase Cloud: You have the option to self-host Budibase using Docker, Kubernetes, or Digital Ocean.
-Alternatively, you can choose Budibase Cloud and let Budibase manage everything for you.
+- Hosting Options: Budibase offers flexible hosting options.
+You can self-host using Docker, Kubernetes, or Digital Ocean, or choose Budibase Cloud and let Budibase manage everything for you.
-- Open Source: Budibase is open source, allowing you to transform operations within the security of your own infrastructure.

 ## Links